-Available in no fewer than 11 different colors, the Charge 4 by JBL is a solid all-rounder when it comes to a waterproof wireless speaker.
-The battery is claimed to last for up top 20 hours when streaming over Bluetooth, the same as its Charge 4 predecessor, and there's also a USB port for charging your smartphone, should its battery run low.
+Available in six different colors, the Charge 5 by JBL is a solid all-rounder when it comes to a waterproof wireless speaker.
+The battery is claimed to last for up to 20 hours when streaming over Bluetooth, the same as its Charge 4 predecessor, and there's also a USB port for charging your smartphone, should its battery run low.

 The battery of this Bose speaker is limited to just eight hours of music playback, but we still think this is plenty for most users, and when you're buying into the Bose name you know sound quality is going to be a top feature.

-Bose sells the second-generation SoundLink Color speaker in a range of vibrant colors, including aqua blue, citron and coral red, as well as the more traditional white and black, and you can connect by either Bluetooth or from your smartphone's headphone jack.
+Bose sells the second-generation SoundLink Color speaker in a range of vibrant colors, including aqua blue, citron and coral red, as well as the more traditional white and black.
+The Bose can be connected to your smartphone by Bluetooth or via the headphone jack.
 There's a microphone built in too, so you can access your phone's voice assistant, be it Siri on iPhones or the Google Assistant on Android handsets.
 There's also a quick-pairing feature that uses NFC to hook your phone up to the speaker with a tap.

-You can create a stereo pair with two of these speakers, and the rugged, water resistant body means it can be used by the pool, in the shower, or on the beach without concern.
+A stereo pair can be created with two of these speakers, and the rugged, water resistant body means it can be used by the pool, in the shower, or on the beach without concern.
 Water resistance is rated at IPX4, which means it will survive a splash but shouldn't be used in the rain and might not survive a fall into the pool.

-Despite its compact size, the JBL Clip 3 offers up to 10 hours of battery life, and will survive being dropped into a meter of water for up to 30 minutes.
+Despite its compact size, the JBL Clip 4 offers up to 10 hours of battery life and will survive being submerged in a meter of water for up to 30 minutes.
 It is also resistant to dust and sand, and has an integrated carabiner for clipping it to your backpack, or maybe to the shower curtain too.

 You can't connect multiple JBL Clips together to create a stereo pair, as you can the aforementioned JBL Charge, but we think the benefits of a low price and the integrated carabiner more than make up for this missing feature.
 With its water resistance, clip and big buttons, we think it is quite possibly the perfect shower speaker.